Brynjólfur Willumsson

+Club career

 Coming through the youth ranks of Breiðablik, he played three seasons for the senior team and was a prolific Icelandic youth international.
 Internationally, he was a squad member for the 2021 UEFA European Under-21 Championship.

 After being scouted by Kenneth Leren, he was signed by Norwegian side Kristiansund BK in March 2021.
 He made his Eliteserien debut in May 2021 against Molde.

+On 27 June 2024, Brynjólfur signed with Groningen in the Netherlands for three seasons, with an option for a fourth.

+International career

+Brynjólfur made his debut for the senior Iceland national team on 13 January 2024 in a friendly against Guatemala.

+Personal life

+Brynjólfur is the son of Willum Þór Þórsson, a former football player and manager, current member of the Icelandic parliament and Minister of Health since 2021.
+He is the brother of fellow footballer Willum Þór Willumsson, who plays for Birmingham City.